beejjorgensen/bgc/src/bgc_part_5400_man_time.md

 [[pagebreak]]
 ## `asctime()` {#man-asctime}

-Return a human-readable version of a time
+Return a human-readable version of a `struct tm`

 ### Synopsis {.unnumbered .unlisted}